krishchopra/mlh-pe-portfolio-site/README.md

 pip install -r requirements.txt
 ```

-## Usage
+## Running the Portfolio

+To run my portfolio locally, you'll need to set up the environment:

-Create a .env file using the example.env template (make a copy using the variables inside of the template)
+1. Create a `.env` file using the `example.env` template (copy the variables from the template)

-Start flask development server
+2. Start the Flask development server:

 ```bash
 $ export FLASK_ENV=development
 $ flask run
 ```

 You should get a response like this in the terminal:

 ```
 ❯ flask run
  * Environment: development